Cycles in spherical Deligne complexes and application to $K(\pi,1)$-conjecture for Artin groups: Artin groups with complete bipartite Coxeter diagrams

-\begin{thm} Suppose $\Lambda$ is the Dynkin diagram of type $D_4$, and take two leaf vertices $a$ and $b$ from $\Lambda$.
+\begin{thm} Suppose $\Lambda$ is the Coxeter diagram of type $D_4$, and take two leaf nodes $a$ and $b$ from $\Lambda$.
 The $(a,b)$-subdivision of $\Delta_\Lambda$ with its vertex set endowed with the order introduced in Definition~\ref{def:subdivision}, is a bowtie free and downward flag poset. \end{thm}

 \begin{proof} First we show the bowtie free part by verifying the assumptions of Lemma~\ref{lem:bowtie free criterion}.
 Let $\Delta'$ be the $(a,b)$-subdivision of $\Delta_\Lambda$.
 If $v\in \Delta'$ is a vertex with $t(x)=4$ (the quantity $t(x)$ is defined in Definition~\ref{def:subdivision}), then $\lk(v,\Delta')$ is isomorphic in an order-preserving way to the $(a,b)$-subdivision $\Delta'_{a,d,b}$ of $\Delta_{a,d,b}$.
 It follows from Theorem~\ref{thm:4 wheel} that $\Delta'_{a,d,b}$ satisfies the assumptions of Lemma~\ref{lem:bowtie free criterion}.
 Thus $\lk(v,\Delta')$ is bowtie free.
 If $v\in \Delta'$ is a vertex with $t(x)=1$, then $v$ is also a vertex of $\Delta_\Lambda$, and it is of type $\hat a$ or $\hat b$.
 Moreover, $\lk(v,\Delta')\cong \lk(v,\Delta_\Lambda)$, and this is an isomorphism of posets, where $\lk(v,\Delta')$ is endowed with the induced order from $\Delta'$ and $\lk(v,\Delta_\Lambda)\cong \Delta_{b,d,c}$ or $\Delta_{a,d,c}$ is endowed with the order induced from $b<d<c$ or $a<d<c$ as in Lemma~\ref{lem:poset structure}.
 By Theorem~\ref{thm:bowtie free}, $\lk(v,\Delta_\Lambda)$ is bowtie free, thus $\lk(v,\Delta')$ is bowtie free.